ShanaScogin/BayesPostEst/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs or NOTEs.
-There was one WARNING with .data issues.
+There were no ERRORs, WARNINGs, or NOTEs.
-This WARNING is currently being worked on.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.